 If you only have three hours

-Temescal Alley: Also known as hipster alley for the unusual number of pre-prohibition mustaches and fedoras, and, no kidding, an apothecary, and, wait for it, a vintage propane-powered lever machine for coffee at Cro Cafe.
-Other standouts are Curbside CreameryCrimson Horticultural Rarities and homemade jewelry from Marisa Mason.
+Temescal Alley: Also known as hipster alley for the unusual number of pre-prohibition mustaches and fedoras, and, no kidding, an apothecary.
+Here you can find Curbside CreameryCrimson Horticultural Rarities, among others.

 Around the corner from Temescal Alley you can eat fried chicken sandwiches off ironing boards at Bakesale Betty.
-Doors open at 11:00am and close once the sandwiches sell out so be sure to get there early!
+Doors open at 11:00am and close once the sandwiches sell out so be sure to get there early.
+You may also visit Forma Bakery, a bakery using French baking techniques and Mexican-inspired flavors to create a rotating menu of hand crafted baked goods.
+Their menu also features many plant based options!

 Freeway exit: From 1-80 E, take the CA-24 exit from 1-580 E